Quit nail biting app

 Chronic nail biting can lead to infections, dental problems, nail deformities], and permanent damage to nail beds.
 The behavior also poses risks of bacterial transmission and can impact professional and social opportunities.

-Can nail-biting disorder be effectively treated?
+Can nail biting disorder be effectively treated?

 Yes, it can be treated through various approaches, including behavioral strategies, awareness training, replacement habits, and modern technology solutions like webcam monitoring for real-time intervention.